 - Office Care Services the examination, diagnosis, and treatment for an illness or injury in a PPO provider's office.
 The term treatment is inclusive of in-office minor surgery.
-You must pay a \$40 physician copay or a \$20 nurse practitioner or physician assistant copay for each visit. - Routine Preventative Office Visit: No copay for one routine preventative visit per year (adults 19 and older). - Telephone and Online Video Consultations A telephone and online video consultation service available to diagnose, treat and prescribe medication (when necessary) for certain medical issues is available through Teladoc.
+You must pay a \$40 physician copay, \$50 specialist copay, or a \$20 nurse practitioner or physician assistant copay for each visit. - Routine Preventative Office Visit: No copay for one routine preventative visit per year (adults 19 and older). - Telephone and Online Video Consultations A telephone and online video consultation service available to diagnose, treat and prescribe medication (when necessary) for certain medical issues, including urgent care, behavioral health, and dermatology, is available through Doctor on Demand.
 Telephone and video (where available) consultations are available 24 hours a day, 7 days a week.
-To enroll, go to Teladoc.com/Alabama or call 1-855-477-4549.
-Teladoc consultations are covered at 100% of the allowable amount with no deductible, coinsurance, or copayment.
+To enroll, visit doctorondemand.com/Alabama or call 1-800-997-6196.
+Doctor on Demand consultations are covered at 100% of the allowable amount with no deductible, coinsurance, or copayment.
 Out-of-network services are not covered. - Surgical Care Services services for operations and cutting procedures and inpatient and outpatient preoperative and postoperative care, reduction of fractures, endoscopic procedures, heart catheterization and of an assisting provider who assists in performance of surgical procedures when medically necessary.
 Surgeries performed in the office are subject to a \$40 copay. - Maternity care includes obstetrical care for pregnancy, childbirth, and the usual care before and after those services. - Inpatient hospital visits related to a hospital admission for surgery, obstetrical care, or radiation therapy are normally covered under the allowed amount for that surgery, obstetrical care, or radiation therapy.
 Hospital visits unrelated to the above services are covered separately, if at all.

 - Consultation Services limited to one consultation each for medicine, surgery, and maternity by a PPO provider while an inpatient during each period of continual hospitalization.
 The consultation must be for an illness or injury requiring the special skill or knowledge of the PPO provider. - Diagnostic X-ray services are covered in full.
-(Subject to the facility copay.) - Outpatient Diagnostic Lab and Pathology coverage is provided for outpatient diagnostic lab and pathology services when performed by a PPO provider.
+(Subject to the \$100 facility copay.) - Outpatient Diagnostic Lab and Pathology coverage is provided for outpatient diagnostic lab and pathology services when performed by a PPO provider.
 The member pays \$7.50 copay per test. - Emergency Room Physician Services care and treatment by a PPO provider in hospital emergency rooms in an emergency other than for surgery or childbirth.
 You must pay the applicable copay (i.e. physician \$40, nurse practitioner or physician assistant \$20, or specialist \$50) copay for each visit.
 (Subject to the facility copay.)

-Chapter 13 Teladoc
+Chapter 13 Telemedicine